lowRISC/opentitan/hw/ip/csrng/doc/registers.md

 0x3: Request completed with an invalid counter drbg generation command error.
      This error indicates that CSRNG entropy was generated for a command that is not a generate command.
      In this case the entropy should not be considered as valid.
+0x4: This error indicates that the last command was issued out of sequence.
+     This happens when a command other than instantiate was issued without sending an instantiate command first.
+     This can also happen when an uninstantiate command is sent without instantiating first.

 ### SW_CMD_STS .
 CMD_ACK
 This one bit field indicates when a SW command has been acknowledged by the CSRNG.